-KAREN BAKER received a BFA from Wayne State University and an MFA from Southern Methodist University with an emphasis in printmaking, drawing and painting.
+KAREN BAKER received an MFA from Southern Methodist University with an emphasis in printmaking, drawing and painting and a BFA from Wayne State University.
 She is currently Registrar of Loans and Exhibitions at the San Antonio Museum of Art.

-SABRA BOOTH holds a BFA from the University of Houston and an MFA from Cranbrook Academy of Art.
+SABRA BOOTH holds an MFA from Cranbrook Academy of Art and a BFA from the University of Houston.
 She is a nationally and internationally exhibiting artist with recent shows in New York and Germany.
 Booth also was a Fulbright Scholar to Finland and has been awarded grants by Artpace and by the Brooklyn Arts Council.

-JUSTIN BOYD — SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIRgraduated from the University of Texas in San Antonio with a BFA in Ceramics and finished his MFA in Integrated Media at The California Institute of the Arts.
+JUSTIN BOYD, SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR finished his MFA in Integrated Media at The California Institute of the Arts and graduated from the University of Texas in San Antonio with a BFA in Ceramics.
 Since returning to Texas in 2006, Boyd has shown in numerous solo and group exhibitions, recently including the Visual Art Center, Austin; Art Palace, Houston; UTSA Satellite Space and Blue Star Contemporary Art Center.
 In addition, Boyd hosts a radio show each week on KRTU.

 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-Miguel Cortinas received a BFA from Texas A&M University–Kingsville and an MFA from The University of Texas at San Antonio.
+MIGUEL CORTINAS received an MFA from The University of Texas at San Antonio and a BFA from Texas A&M University–Kingsville.
 He is an Associate Professor of Art at the University of the Incarnate Word where he teaches drawing, painting, and printmaking.
 Miguel’s work is in numerous collections throughout the U.S., including The University of Texas at San Antonio and the AT&T Collection of 20th Century American Art.

-MARGARET CRAIG — PRINTMAKING DEPARTMENT CHAIR received a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
-Her MFA in Printmaking is from the University of Texas at San Antonio.
+MARGARET CRAIG, PRINTMAKING DEPARTMENT CHAIR received an MFA in Printmaking from the University of Texas at San Antonio.
+She also holds a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
 A leader in non-toxic printmaking technology, she has demonstrated at national conferences.
 Craig was selected to represent the U.S. in China as part of the Sanbao International Printmaking project.

 JENNIFER DATCHUK graduated from the University of Massachusetts–Dartmouth with an MFA in Artisanry.
 While in school she studied abroad at the Kwame Nkrumah University of Science and Technology in Ghana, West Africa and at the Sanbao Ceramic Institute in Jingdezhen, China.

-Ric Dentinger, watercolorist, is a contemporary realist who paints traditional subjects.
-He learned to draw and paint at an early age and was primarily self-taught.
+RIC DENTINGER, watercolorist, is a contemporary realist who paints traditional subjects.
+He learned to draw and paint at an early age and is primarily self-taught.
 Dentinger’s career began as a professional illustrator and art director.
 He has exhibited in many states throughout the US.
 Dentinger has been the recipient of many national awards and featured on the cover of Watercolor Artist Magazine.

-Mike Fisher received his BA degree at the University of South Carolina and Master of Communication Arts degree from the University of the Incarnate Word.
+MIKE FISHER received his Master of Communication Arts degree from the University of the Incarnate Word and his BA degree at the University of South Carolina.
 Goofa Man Productions is Fisher’s one-man cartooning, illustration and animation studio; and he has been a cartoonist for the former Starlog magazine, as well as Animation Magazine, Modeler's Resource and other publications.
 His independent animation work on shorts like Alpha Worm and Invisible Master, among others, have won several awards at film festivals across the country.

 DEBORAH HARRISON has been weaving since 1986 and continues to explore new styles and techniques of weaving.
-She weaves mostly rep rugs but enjoys the occasional diversion of triaxial weaving.
+She weaves mostly Swedish Ripsmatta or warp-faced rep rugs but enjoys the occasional diversion of triaxial weaving.
 Her work has been exhibited nationally and examples of her work have been published in Weavers, the Best of Weaver’s series, and Handwoven.
 She teaches throughout Texas.

-Megan Harrison earned her BFA from Metropolitan State University of Denver and her MFA in painting and drawing from the University of Texas at San Antonio.
+MEGAN HARRISON earned her MFA in painting and drawing from the University of Texas at San Antonio and her BFA from Metropolitan State University of Denver.
 She grew up on the Front Range of Colorado where the Rocky Mountains and the Great Plains meet.
 The experience of growing up in a place where the massive and the expansive lay in dramatic contrast to one another has shaped her aesthetics and art making process.
-Megan has received a number of awards and exhibition opportunities, most notably exhibiting work in the San Antonio Draws exhibition at the McNay Museum of Art.
+Megan has received a number of awards and exhibition opportunities, most notably exhibiting work in the San Antonio Draws Exhibition at the McNay Museum of Art.

-Mira Hnatyshyn received a BS at the University of Maryland and an MFA at the University of Texas at San Antonio.
+MIRA HNATYSHYN received an MFA at the University of Texas at San Antonio and a BS at the University of Maryland.
 She has exhibited her work locally and nationally.
 Hnatyshyn’s work appears in New American Paintings, No. 96 West Issue and her work is included in the Saatchi collection in London and other private collections.

 SARAH PAGONA received her BA from Trinity University with an emphasis in Photography.
 She is currently a working artist and an art teacher at Ronald Reagan High School in San Antonio.

-Jillian Palone — Faculty & Metals Studio Manager received her BFA in Jewelry Design and Metals from Pittsburg State University and earned her MFA from Southern Illinois University, Edwardsville.
+JILLIAN PALONE, FACULTY & METALS STUDIO MANAGER earned her MFA from Southern Illinois University, Edwardsville and received her BFA in Jewelry Design and Metals from Pittsburg State University.
 She allows a variety of materials such as metal, resin, paper-clay, wood, rubber and paints to inform her creative process.

-Sarah Robertsreceived her MFA in Jewelry Design and Metalsmithing from Texas Tech University with a secondary emphasis in digital photography.
+SARAH ROBERTS received her MFA in Jewelry Design and Metalsmithing from Texas Tech University with a secondary emphasis in digital photography.
 Her work explores the relationship between art and the human form through the creation of sculpture, photography and video and has been selected for many national exhibitions.
-She currently lives in San Antonio and is resident artist and co-director of Clamp Light Artist Studios and Gallery.
+She was a former Metals Department Artist-in-Resident and co-director of Clamp Light Artist Studios and Gallery.

 RAMIN SAMANDARI has been a fine art photographer for the past 20 years.
 He has owned and operated his studio, Magical Realism, since 1998.
 His work has been in numerous solo and group exhibitions and is in the permanent collection of San Antonio Museum of Art and University of Texas at San Antonio.

-CHRIS SAUTER earned his BA from the University of the Incarnate Word and an MFA from the University of Texas at San Antonio.
+CHRIS SAUTER earned an MFA from the University of Texas at San Antonio and his BA from the University of the Incarnate Word.
 He was a 1999 Artpace Artist-in-Resident, and has exhibited both nationally and internationally.
 Sauter received the SSA 2011 Award for Teaching.

-GARY SCHOTT— METALS DEPARTMENT CHAIR received a BFA from the University of Wisconsin-Stout and his MFA in Metal/Jewelry Design from the University of Illinois at Urbana-Champaign.
+GARY SCHOTT, METALS DEPARTMENT CHAIR received his MFA in Metal/Jewelry Design from the University of Illinois at Urbana-Champaign and a BFA from the University of Wisconsin-Stout.
 Schott’s work explores human interaction through both sculptural mechanical forms and interactive wearable jewelry.
 His work is included in Humor in Craft by Brigitte Martin.

-DENNIS SMITH— CERAMICS DEPARTMENT CHAIR received a BFA in Ceramics from the Kansas City Art Institute and an MFA in Ceramics from the University of Montana, with postgraduate work at Haystack Mountain School of Crafts.
+DENNIS SMITH, CERAMICS DEPARTMENT CHAIR received an MFA in Ceramics from the University of Montana and a BFA in Ceramics from the Kansas City Art Institute with postgraduate work at Haystack Mountain School of Crafts.
 He has exhibited his work in both national and international exhibitions.
 Smith's work has been featured in Ceramics Monthly, Ceramics: Arts and Perception, and Clay Times.

 MELANIE LONG STRYBOS received a BS from Texas Christian University.
 She freelances as a decorative painter, surface designer and mosaicist, and worked on the restoration of the Empire Theater.
 Strybos is a member of the Society of American Mosaic Artists.

-RYAN TAKABA — FACULTY & CERAMIC STUDIO MANAGER holds a BFA from University of Hawaii and an MFA in ceramics from Kent State University.
+RYAN TAKABA, FACULTY & CERAMIC STUDIO MANAGER holds an MFA in ceramics from Kent State University and a BFA from University of Hawaii.
 He previously was the Artist-in-Residence/Studio Manager for the University of Massachusetts – Dartmouth.
-Takaba has also taught at Mudflat Studios and Kent State University.
+Takaba has also taught Kent State University and Northwest Vista College.

 LARRY WEST owns and operates Dragonfire Hot Glass Studio.
 West has a BA in Art Education from Kent State University and has studied at the Pilchuck Glass School.
 He is an art teacher for the Northside Independent School District.

-BECK WHITEHEAD — PAPER & BOOK ARTS DEPARTMENT CHAIR received a BA from Trinity University and an MFA from the University of Texas at San Antonio.
+BECK WHITEHEAD, PAPER & BOOK ARTS DEPARTMENT CHAIR received an MFA from the University of Texas at San Antonio and a BA from Trinity University.
 Whitehead has taught papermaking workshops at Arrowmont School of Arts & Crafts, Pyramid Atlantic, Haystack, and at national conferences.